InternRobotics/InternVLA-M1/README.md

 # InternVLA-M1

-**InternVLA-M1** is a Open-source Spatially Grounded Foundation Model for Generalist Robot Policy
+**InternVLA-M1** is a spatially guided vision-language-action framework for generalist robot policy.

 https://github.com/user-attachments/assets/e83ae046-a503-46a8-95e4-ef381919b7f8